-The Types of Fragrance That Expire FastestAccording to Mileo, fragrances expire based on how they’re formulated.
+The answer is yes, perfumes do expire — but the expiration window can vary from fragrance to fragrance.
+According to Mileo, fragrances expire based on how they’re formulated.
 “Natural fragrances (or a hybrid of natural and synthetic) last about two and a half to five years from the time of purchase,” he says.
 Synthetic fragrances can actually last up to 10 years due to the stability of the man-made ingredients, but this doesn’t take into account heat, light, formula or packaging, which can really change the longevity of the fragrance.

 “There are some perfume hues that will change when exposed to light,” says Mileo.
 “The Milèo La Rose De Joell Elixir Oud changes from a rosy pink to a peachy pink, which is natural because the red pigment is the quickest to fade.
 But, if your product was gold when you purchased it and now it’s green, I’d do the test for smell, crystallization and translucency to see if any of those are also present, and if so, it’s time to say goodbye.”

 Sign #5: The Fragrance Starts to Irritate Your Skin